markand/molko/doc/docs/dev/api/core/game.md

 is designed to help switching game states and inhibit some of the functions when necessary.

-In contrast to popular engines, states are not stacked and only one is used at a time.
-Switching states mean that the current state will run until next frame and will be closed afterwards.
+States are pushed and removed from the stack as a LIFO queue, the last pushed state will be the first state to be removed.

 The main loop use a constant frame rate mechanism based on the screen refresh rate if supported, otherwise it use a default frame rate of 60hz.
 In any case,